percona/everest-doc/docs/install/install_everest_helm_charts.md

 5. The default username for logging into the Everest UI is `admin`.
 You can set a different default admin password by using the `server.initialAdminPassword` parameter during installation.

-    The default admin password is stored in plain text.
+    The default `admin` password is stored in plain text.
 It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

-    For details on how to update the admin password, refer to the section on [user management](../administer/manage_users.md#update-the-password).
+    To access detailed information on user management, see the [manage users in Percona Everest](../administer/manage_users.md#update-the-password) section.

 5. Deploy additional database namespaces: